-This is particularly important if you're running a managed file transfer server like JSCAPE MFT Server, which can support a lot of features.
-A typical JSCAPE MFT Server admin may be tempted to enable a number of features like automatic FTP virus scanning, OpenPGP encryption, email notifications, and others, which can really help enhance security and administration of file transfers but of course also need more system resources.
+This is particularly important if you're running a managed file transfer server like JSCAPE MFT Server, which can support a lot of security and automation-enabling features.
+A typical JSCAPE MFT Server admin may be tempted to enable a number of features like automatic FTP virus scanning, OpenPGP encryption, email notifications, and others, which can really help enhance security, efficiency and administration of file transfers but of course also need more system resources.

 Being able to conduct load tests can help you determine how your server would react if certain features are enabled.
 Let's say you want to automatically protect each user's uploaded files with the OpenPGP encryption feature.
 If you already know that your organization's file transfer activities can easily hit 500 concurrent users at any given day, then you will want to run tests on your server first under those conditions before actually deploying the server.

 Or, when you set out to choose a virus scanner solution for your automatic FTP virus scanning operation, for example, you might want to test each of your favored antivirus solutions first before actually deciding which one to buy.
 Normally, when people choose a virus scanner, they only focus on ease-of-use and the number/types of viruses the scanner can detect.
 With a load tester, you can now simulate concurrent connections and add CPU and memory consumption as another criteria for comparison.